 Your doctor may also suggest a fever reducer or cough medication for both viral and bacterial bronchopneumonia.
 These medications can help relieve your symptoms, but they won’t cure you.

 Treatment at home to help relieve your symptoms includes:

 - drinking plenty of water

-You may be admitted to the hospital if your infection is severe and if you meet two or more of the following criteria:
+You may need to go to the hospital if your infection is severe and if you meet two or more of the following criteria: